 All significant behaviour events where rewards or sanctions are administered are recorded on BromCom, as either a 'positive behaviour event', 'negative behaviour event' or 'physical intervention'.

-The Senior leadership team will monitor the use of consequences to ensure that they operate with due regard to equal opportunities and anti-discrimination.
+The senior leadership team will monitor the use of consequences to ensure that they operate with due regard to equal opportunities and anti-discrimination.
+A termly analysis takes place and is shared with staff to identify trends and next steps.